-The United States Army Corps of Engineers (USACE) regulates discharges of dredged or fill material into waters of the United States, and the State of California also regulates waters of the

-State and streambeds under the preview of regional water quality boards and CDFW jurisdiction.
-These waters include wetlands and non-wetland bodies of water that meet specific criteria.
-After performing the field surveys on June 28, 2021, it was determined by biologists from RCA Associates, Inc. that there are no drainages or channels occurring on the property, and therefore does not meet federal or state jurisdictional requirements because no navigable water, interstate waters, nor waters, including wetlands, which could affect interstate commerce are present on the site.
-No riparian habitat was observed on the site, nor any riparian flora besides the Fremont cottonwood located on the southwest corner of the property.
+The United States Army Corps of Engineers (USACE) regulates discharges of dredged or fill material into waters of the United States, and the State of California also regulates waters of the State and streambeds under the purview of regional water quality boards and CDFW jurisdiction.
+These waters include wetlands and non-wetland bodies water that meet specific criteria.
+After performing the field surveys on June 29, 2023, it was determined by biologists from RCA Associates, Inc. that the swale transecting the property in a north to south direction may be considered jurisdictional based on the increased depth and width of the channel due to the larger amount of rainfall from the previous season as well as an increased ordinary high-water mark (OHWM).